Delos: Ancient Greece

 Investigation of ancient stone huts found on the island indicate that it has been inhabited since the third millennium BC.
 Thucydides claims that the original inhabitants were piratical Carians who were eventually expelled by King Minos of Crete.
 By the writing of the Odyssey, the island was already famous as the birthplace of the twin gods Apollo and Artemis (although some confusion seems to exist of Artemis' birthplace being either Delos or the island of Ortygia).

 Between 900 BC and 100 AD, Delos was a major cult centre, where the gods Dionysus and Leto, mother of the twin deities Apollo and Artemis, were revered.
 Eventually acquiring Panhellenic religious significance, Delos was initially a religious pilgrimage for the Ionians.

 A number of "purifications" were performed by the city-state of Athens in an attempt to render the island fit for the proper worship of the gods.
-The first took place in the sixth century BC, directed by the tyrant Pisistratus, who ordered that all graves within sight of the temple be dug up and the bodies moved to another nearby island.
+These first took place in the 6th century BC, directed by the tyrant Pisistratus, who ordered that all graves within sight of the temple be dug up and the bodies moved to another nearby island.
 In the fifth century BC, during the sixth year of the Peloponnesian War and under instruction from the Delphic Oracle, the entire island was purged of all dead bodies.
 A new decree was eventually issued, so that no one should be allowed to be buried or give birth on the island due to its sacred importance, and to preserve its neutrality in commerce since no one could then claim ownership through inheritance.
-Immediately after this purification, the first quinquennial festival of the Delian games were celebrated there.
+Two tombs were spared—those of the Hyperborean Maidens—due to the presence of a hero cult around them.
+Immediately after this purification, the first quinquennial festival of the Delian games was celebrated there.
 Four years later, all inhabitants of the island were removed to Adramyttium in Asia as a further purification.